ScholarEval: Research Idea Evaluation Grounded in Literature: : A dataset for research idea evaluation

 \textbf{\metricpillblue{ Reference Inv. $\downarrow$}.} To compute the reference invalidity rate, we automatically check the references (i.e., paper links) cited in the evaluation to verify whether they correspond to existing papers.
 This is done by examining the status code returned for each link.
 Since edge cases arise where status codes do not clearly indicate validity, we conservatively report a lower bound: the proportion of references that are clearly invalid.

-\textbf{\metricpillblue{ Evidence}, \metricpillblue{ Act}, \metricpillblue{ Depth}.} We use an LLM-as-judge, Claude 4 Sonnet, to give pairwise preferences between \system and our strongest baseline along three criteria: \textbf{Evidence Support}, which measures how well claims are grounded in literature and supported by relevant citations; \textbf{Actionability}, which captures the clarity, usefulness, and feasibility of the suggestions; and \textbf{Depth}, which evaluates the level of engagement with each point and whether the evaluation mentions specifics about the work it cites rather than relying on generic statements.
-We also compute agreement with human annotators (see \autoref{app:metrics}).
+\textbf{\metricpillblue{ Evidence}, \metricpillblue{ Act}, \metricpillblue{ Depth}.} We use an LLM-as-judge, Claude 4 Sonnet, to give pairwise preferences between \system and our strongest baseline along three criteria: \textbf{Evidence Support}, which measures how well claims are grounded in literature and supported by relevant citations; \textbf{Actionability}, which captures the clarity, usefulness, and feasibility of the suggestions; and \textbf{Depth}, which evaluates the level of engagement with each point and whether the evaluation mentions specifics about the work it cites rather than relying on generic statements. \hnm{We also compute agreement with human annotators, highlighting strong alignment between the LLM judge and human judgment (see \autoref{app:metrics})}.